Exploring Non-Antibiotic Treatment Options for BRD

 Background

-Antibiotics are effective tools to prevent or treat BRD but concerns about antibiotic resistance and pressure to reduce antibiotic use mean that non-antimicrobial options need to be explored.
-One possible solution may come from viruses that specifically attack bacteria (these are known as phages).
-Phages infect bacteria, hijack the bacterial machinery to manufacture more phages, then produce enzymes (called lysins) that cause bacteria to burst.
-This releases the offspring phages, which that can go on to infect other bacteria.
-These researchers will examine whether the page lysin enzymes that cause bacteria to burst can be an effective antibiotic alternative to combat three of the main BRD bacteria, Mannheimia, Pasteurella and Histophilus.
+Antibiotics are effective tools to prevent or treat bovine respiratory disease (BRD) but concerns about antibiotic resistance means that non-antimicrobial options need to be explored.
+One possible solution may come from phage endolysins—enzymes produced by viruses that specifically attack bacteria (these are known as phages).
+Phages infect bacteria, hijack the bacterial machinery to manufacture more phages, then produce endolysins (LYS) that cause bacteria to burst.
+This releases the offspring phages, which can go on to infect other bacteria.

 Objectives

-• Identify and engineer LYS from lysogenic phages of Mannheimia haemolytica, Pasteurella multocida and Histophilus somni
+• Identify and engineer LYS from phages that target Mannheimia haemolytica, Pasteurella multocida and Histophilus somni, bacterial pathogens associated with BRD.

-• Optimize anti-BRD activities of LYS by fusion with lipopolysaccharide-destabilizing peptides and bovine tracheal antimicrobial peptide.
+• Optimize anti-BRD activities of LYS by fusion with lipopolysaccharide-destabilizing peptides and bovine tracheal antimicrobial peptides.

-• Determine effectiveness of the optimized LYS for controlling BRD in experimentally challenged calves.
+• Determine the effectiveness of the optimized LYS for controlling BRD in experimentally challenged calves.